vhomonov/react-date-picker/README.md

 ## Props

  * hideFooter: Boolean - by default footer is shown, so specify this to true if you don't want the footer
+ * hideHeader: Boolean - by default header is shown, so specify this to true if you don't want the header
  * date    : Date / String / Moment / Number - for controlled behavior.
 Make sure you also specify an `onChange` prop
  * defaultDate: Date / String / Moment / Number - for uncontrolled behavior
  * `minDate` : Date / String / Moment / Number